OKit-Scripts-Projects/DSM.Customizations/App.Debian-Chroot.md

 0. `dpkg-reconfigure locales`

 ## Request
-If this repository helped, please give it a star, showing this repository is helpfull.
+If this repository helped, please give it a star, indicating this repository is helpfull.

 Happy hacking!
 Haha